 Vaughn Viaduct Bridge Replacement Project

-The Vaughn Viaduct Bridge project will replace the existing 100-year-old structure with a newly constructed bridge which will be classified for speeds of up to 40 miles per hour!
-In accordance with Federal Rail Administration (FRA) requirements, an assessment of the bridge was completed by CBR and our contracted engineering firm, Stantec, finding that the Vaughn Viaduct is structurally and functionally obsolete.
+The Oregon International Port of Coos Bay (Port) is seeking funding from the Consolidated Rail Infrastructure and Safety Improvements (CRISI) program to support the Vaughn Viaduct Bridge Replacement project.
+The project will replace the existing 100-year-old structure with a newly constructed bridge which will be classified for speeds of up to 40 miles per hour.
+In accordance with Federal Rail Administration (FRA) requirements, an assessment of the bridge was completed by Coos Bay Rail Link (CBR) and the Port’s contracted engineering firm, Stantec, which determined the Vaughn Viaduct bridge as structurally and functionally obsolete.
 The recommendation following this assessment was to completely replace the structure with a new bridge.

 The new bridge will be a 5-span precast concrete girder structure.
 During construction, the existing bridge will be utilized for rail traffic on the existing tracks while the new bridge is constructed alongside.
-Once construction is complete, the rail line will be connected to the new bridge over the course of one weekend, and disassembly of the old Vaughn Viaduct bridge will commence.
-This technique will minimize disruptions in rail service – ensuring that rail freight continues to move in and out of the south coast.
+Once construction is complete, the rail line will be connected to the new bridge in one weekend and disassembly of the old Vaughn Viaduct bridge will commence.
+This technique will minimize disruptions to rail service – ensuring that rail freight continues to move in and out of the south coast.

-Benefits: The new bridge will meet current rail and seismic standards, improving overall safety and longevity for the line.
-All of the traffic on the line either travels over or switches across the Vaughn Viaduct -- without the Vaughn Viaduct, rail traffic and the goods it transports are unable to flow into or out of the south coast.
-Additionally, the new bridge is designed to accommodate unit train traffic which is essential for the future growth, development and long term viability of the line.
+Benefits: The new bridge will meet current rail and seismic standards, improving overall safety and longevity of the line.
+All traffic on the line either travels over or switches across the Vaughn Viaduct.
+Rail traffic and cargo would be unable to flow into or out of the south coast without the Vaughn Viaduct bridge.
+Additionally, the new bridge is designed to accommodate unit train traffic, which is essential for future growth, development, and long-term viability of the line.

-Project Location: The Vaughn Viaduct bridge crosses both Noti Creek and Vaughn Road in western Lane County at rail line Mile Post 667.40.
+Project Location: The Vaughn Viaduct bridge crosses both Noti Creek and Vaughn Road in western Lane County at rail line Mile Post 667.40 (see map right).